thoughtram/blog/_posts/2016-05-23-opaque-tokens-in-angular-2.md

 We're using a factory function that will create a `DataService` instance using `http` and `apiUrl`.
 To ensure Angular knows what `http` and `apiUrl` are, we add the corresponding DI token to the provider configuration's `deps` property.
 Notice how we can just add the `Http` token.
 However, `apiUrl` is providing using an `OpaqueToken`, and since it since a type, we have to use the `Inject()` constructor (equivalent of `@Inject()` inside constructors).

 While this works perfectly fine, developers often ran into errors when they forgot to call `new Inject()` on the token. **That's why since Angular 4.x we don't have to do this anymore.** We can replace all `OpaqueToken` instances with `InjectionToken` instances and everything would work exactly the same way, except for the fact that we don't have to call `new Inject()` in factory provider dependencies anymore.
+Also, notice the generic.
+It's the type of what the injector is going to return.

 In other words, the code above can then be written like this:

 {% highlight js %}
 {% raw %}
-const API_URL = new InjectionToken('apiUrl');
+const API_URL = new InjectionToken<string>('apiUrl'); // generic defines return value of injector

 providers: [